 Nothing ruins a wedding photo like a bunch of dated bridesmaid dresses!
-Similar to your wedding gown, you want something that's fashion forward and modern but utterly timeless.
+Similar to your wedding gown, you want something that's fashion-forward and modern but utterly timeless.
 To avoid having your kids laugh out loud when you're flipping through your wedding album 20 years from now, take the advice of these stylish ladies and learn how to choose bridesmaid dresses that will look picture perfect far into the future.

-Walk a mile in the dress yourself.
 After picking a dress you like, spend some quality time with it yourself before having your bridesmaids order it, suggests Glantz.
 "Try it on, wear it around, take photos in it (this is really important) and attempt to bust a dance move.
 Basically, see if you're comfortable and confident in it," she advises.
 And if you're not?
 Well, on to the next one!

 Because your BFFs will be the ones ultimately rocking the dress, ask for their opinions and get their help picking it out, says Glantz.
 "Even if it's not something you love, if they love it, that will shine through on your wedding day and in photos."